 Myth #4: If You Didn’t Call 911 or Take Photos, You Won’t Be Able to File a Claim.

 If you are involved in a car accident, you should call 911 from the scene of the collision.
 While this is generally good advice, if you didn’t call 911, this doesn’t mean that your insurance claim is over before it begins.
-Similarly, while it is a good idea to take lots of photos at the scene of the collision if you forgot (or if your phone broke in the crash), your attorney will be able to use other evidence to prove your claim for compensation.
+Similarly, while it is a good idea to take lots of photos at the scene of the collision if you forgot (or if your phone broke in the crash), your auto accident attorney will be able to use other evidence to prove your claim for compensation.

 Myth #5: If the Other Driver Didn’t Receive a Ticket, You Won’t Be Able to File a Claim.